 Stellan took a look at my hand with the same puzzled expression.
 "That's supposed to open this?"

-"I guess so…" I replied unconvincingly.
+"I guess so…" I replied with the same unconvinced tone.

 Live?
-I did live even though I didn't want to.
+I did live, even though I didn't want to.
 I clanked the data preserver down on the table with obvious frustration.

 Stellan was watching me.
 He crossed his arms and peered into my soul, "Are you happy to be alive?"